mongodb/docs/source/administration/replication-architectures.rst

 advantageous.
 Ensure this system is close, from a networking perspective, to the primary node or likely primary, and that the :term:`replication lag` is minimal or non-existent.
-You may wish to create a dedicated :ref:`hidden node <replica-set-hidden-nodes>` for the purpose of creating backups.
+You may wish to create a dedicated :ref:`hidden node <replica-set-hidden-members>` for the purpose of creating backups.

 If this node have journaling enabled, you can safely use standard